 Concrete quantities, like any other measure of volume are calculated by multiplying length x width x depth (or height) and are measured in cubic yards.

 For example: If a room measures 9 feet x 9 feet and the depth of the concrete floor is to be four inches, the calculation is 9 x 9 x 0.33 = __27__ then divide by 27 = 1 CY

 Make sure that you work out your sum in the same units (don’t mix yards and feet).

-How long do I get to place and finish concrete?
+How long do I get before the concrete goes off?

 We do offer high performance products which gain early high strengths, when faster strength gains are required.

 I’m using wheelbarrows to move the concrete during delivery – how long will it take?